 You have reached my resume website.
-Or maybe you wanted…
+Or perhaps you were interested in…

 The University of British Columbia